0Risotto/Salleha/docs/chapters/chapter2/chapter2.5.typ

   ..header2,

- list(
   []
-),
+,
 list(
   [ *Skills*

-• A project leader to coordinate meetings, and define a schedule
+- A project leader to coordinate meetings, and define a schedule

-• A team work with technical and technology skills
+- A team work with technical and technology skills

 *Hardware*

-• Team members laptops for development and documentation
+- Team members laptops for development and documentation

-• A Shared test device for quick mobile and web checks
+- A Shared test device for quick mobile and web checks

 *Software*

-• GitHub is used to store both the Typst documentation files and the platform’s source code
+- GitHub is used to store both the Typst documentation files and the platform’s source code

-• Draw.io for diagrams and Figma for design
+- Draw.io for diagrams and Figma for design

-• Typst for documentation
+- Typst for documentation

-• Risk register template, and a simple quality checklist template
+- Risk register template, and a simple quality checklist template

-• Google Sheets for schedule and resource tables and the risk register ]
+- Google Sheets for schedule and resource tables and the risk register ]
 ),
 list(
   [ *Dependencies*

-• Approved project charter
+- Approved project charter

-• Availability of key stakeholders for interviews such as the requesters and the facility managers
+- Availability of key stakeholders for interviews such as the requesters and the facility managers

 *Constraints*

-• To complete this phase in 1 week
+- To complete this phase in 1 week

-• The availability of stakeholders, so that the approvals and reviews will not be delayed
+- The availability of stakeholders, so that the approvals and reviews will not be delayed

-• Legacy constraints
+- Legacy constraints

-• Budget constraints
+- Budget constraints
 ]
 ),
 list(
   [ *Deliverables*

-• Work breakdown structure diagram
+- Work breakdown structure diagram

-• Table with risk, impact, probability, priority, and mitigation
+- Table with risk, impact, probability, priority, and mitigation

-• Quality standards document (acceptance criteria checklist)
+- Quality standards document (acceptance criteria checklist)

 *Milestones*

-• M1.1: Charter Approved and communicated to the team.
+- M1.1: Charter Approved and communicated to the team.

-• M1.2: Work Breakdown Structure completed and reviewed by all members.
+- M1.2: Work Breakdown Structure completed and reviewed by all members.

-• M1.3: Resource plan and schedule baseline approved.
+- M1.3: Resource plan and schedule baseline approved.

-• M1.4: Risk register and quality standards finalized.
+- M1.4: Risk register and quality standards finalized.
 ]
 ),
   ..header1,